thomd/sinatra-fuse/README.md

 ## Sinatra Fuse

-is a sinatra skeleton.
+Sinatra fuse is a sinatra start-up application.

-## Deploying on Dreamhost with Capistrano
+### Deploying on Dreamhost with Capistrano

 1. Add New Domain / Sub-Domain: `app.domain.tld`
 2. Check Ruby on Rails Passenger (mod_rails)